Product Features

 What's the difference between requirements and features?

 A feature is a product capability that meets a user's need.
 This can relate to features such as the ability to log in, an advanced search engine, and more.
-In contrast, a requirement describes either an aspect of a product or system that needs to be built.
+In contrast, a requirement describes either an aspect of a product or a system that needs to be built.

 Requirements are often described as “functional” requirements, which describe how something works, or “non-functional” requirements which describe attributes such as performance and security.